% Sample article for the Electronic Journal of Combinatorics.

 % E-JC papers must include an abstract.
 The abstract should consist of a

-% principal new results that are to be found in the paper.
-The abstract
+% new results that are to be found in the paper.
+The abstract should be

-% should be informative, clear, and as complete as possible.
-Phrases
+% informative, clear, and as complete as possible.
+Phrases like

-% include equation numbers, unexpanded citations (such as "[23]"), or
+% numbers, unexpanded citations (such as "[23]"), or any other references

 \begin{abstract}